 “We own and manage 50,000sq ft units in industrial estates, about the size of a supermarket.
 At this moment in time it’s particularly busy as the high street is moving to online shopping.
 We let units to retailers so they can continue their businesses that they can no longer afford to operate on the high street.”

-Having moved into The Sailings at the end of July 2020, Jim has started to enjoy the flexibility of working from home on some afternoons.
+Having moved into The Sailings, Jim has started to enjoy the flexibility of working from home on some afternoons.

 “I work five days a week, starting each day at 9 o’clock or so in the office and then sometimes work from home in the afternoon.
 It’s just lovely.
 I’ve got a three-bedroom apartment.
 The biggest is the main bedroom and two of the rooms I’ve converted into a study and a library, so it’s also very good for working from home.
 I’m much more flexible now than before.